mark-rolich/RulersGuides.js/README.md

 This Javascript package creates Photoshop-like guides and rulers interface on a web page.
 Guides are created by click-and-dragging corresponding horizontal or vertical ruler.
 Guide position is shown while dragging and on mouse over.
+It is possible to open/save created guides as grids using corresponding hotkeys (Note: grids will be saved on a page location basis, so it's not possible to use the same grids in another browser window/tab).

 Demo is available at http://mark-rolich.github.io/RulersGuides.js/